-ach College shall establish procedures wherein every attempt shall be made to enforce all conditions a student must meet to be enrolled through the registration process so that a student is not permitted to enroll unless he or she has met all the conditions pursuant to Section () of Title 5.
+Pursuant to Title 5 section 58106, each College shall establish procedures wherein every attempt shall be made to enforce all conditions a student must meet to be enrolled through the registration process so that a student is not permitted to enroll unless he or she has met all the conditions.
+However, enrollment may be permitted pending challenge or verification that the student has met the prerequisite or corequisite.
+If the challenge is denied or if verification shows that the student has failed to meet the prerequisite, the student may be involuntarily dropped from the course.
+If the student is dropped, the applicable enrollment fees shall be promptly refunded.pursuant to Section 55003(o) of Title 5.

 Limitations specified below may only be established through the curriculum review process by the discipline or department faculty and the curriculum committee including the requirement to review them again at least every six years as part of program review.
 The following requirements must also be met in order to establish these particular limitations on enrollment.